-Not to mention the fact that current RPA solutions and platforms increasingly tend to enter the broader BPA field, integrating analytical capabilities essential for process discovery and design.
-This implies that the boundary between RPA and BPA platforms is thinning more and more.
+Not to mention the fact that current RPA solutions and platforms increasingly tend to enter the broader BPM field, integrating analytical capabilities essential for process discovery and design.
+This implies that the boundary between RPA and BPM platforms is thinning more and more.

-Among the market-leading BPA platforms with RPA at their core, we may count:
+Among the market-leading platforms with RPA at their core, we may count:

-Moving on to primarily BPA platforms, the focus moves to data analytics, machine learning, and any other technology required to scan the corporate performance, detect inefficiencies, integrate different business functions, and achieve an end-to-end harmonization of the corporate workflow.
+Moving on to BPM, the range of technologies involved is further expanded to perform a wider set of actions related not only to the automation of single processes but also to the realm of data.
+Consequently, the tech array of BPM encompasses RPA itself as well as data science, business analytics, machine learning, and any other tool required to scan the corporate performance, detect inefficiencies, integrate different business functions, and achieve an end-to-end harmonization of the corporate workflow.

 As RPA primarily focuses on automating and enhancing specific processes with highly scalable and quick-to-deploy software robots, its related technologies can be a "tactical" choice when aiming for fast returns, while greater results can be expected in the long term.

 In this regard, the benefits of RPA are numerous and include improvements in productivity, accuracy, regulatory compliance, customer satisfaction, and more.
 Increased productivity, in particular, scores first among the major benefits of RPA implementation based on Protiviti's 2019 Global RPA Survey, with a percentage of respondents declaring improvements ranging from 50% in the tech-media-telecommunications industries to 23% in the energy sector.